Divided Publishing

 Everyone is asking about his identity.
 Gay?
 Muslim?
 French?
 Moroccan?
 Instead of choosing a side, he writes a book.
 A book about the forest and the city, Paris and Tangiers, shame and forgiveness, dating apps and spiritual discovery.
 A book about growing up as a diaspora kid in rural France, with desires that want to emerge at any cost.
 Told in mesmerising prose, How to Leave the World is a beautiful non-answer.

-Long-listed for the 2025 Republic of Consciousness Prize
+Shortlisted for the 2025 Republic of Consciousness Prize for Small Presses.

 • 978-1-7395161-3-0